 Clinical trials are testing new therapies, studying the ways that melanoma develops and metasticizes, and looking at genomic and other factors that can help determine which treatment is best for which patient.
 They also offer you the patient the opportunity to receive cutting edge treatments not yet approved by the FDA.
 If you are a melanoma patient and you possibly can, you should be enrolled in a trial.

-Finding a trial has never been easier than with Antidote's new Clinical Trial Navigator.
+Finding a trial has never been easier than with MRA's new Clinical Trial Navigator.
 Get started below to find a trial that's right for you.